Anti- Theft Waist Packs And Hip Packs Protect Your Gear

-What Makes Security Fanny Packs so Special?
+What Makes Anti-Theft Waist Fanny Packs so Special?

 Waist Strap Buckle Security

-All of the security fanny packs incorporate a hidden buckle feature that covers or hides the strap buckle; this prevents it from being easily squeezed open by someone else allowing the bag to drop off you and into their waiting hands.
+A good anti-theft hip pack will incorporate a hidden buckle feature that covers or hides the strap buckle; this prevents it from being easily squeezed open by someone else allowing the bag to drop off you and into their waiting hands.

 RFID Blocking Technology